abukowski21/SAMI3-GITM-python/docs/source/usage.rst

 .. note::
     By default, GITM's "Ghost Cells" are dropped.
 You can include them with the ``-g`` or ``ghost_cells`` flag.

-After things are done processing, a NetCDF file will be created for each timestep.
+After things are done processing, a NetCDF file will be created for each time-step.
 For longer runs, often it is easier to have a single file for the entire run.
 This speeds up file reads and with Dask_ we do not have to worry about memory usage.
 To create a single file for the entire run:

 .. _Dask: https://docs.xarray.dev/en/stable/user-guide/dask.html